magicdawn/ractive-engine/README.md

 - partialRoot : where to find partials
 	- {{>partials.some.partial}}
 		- if partialRoot specified, partialPath = `partialRoot/partials/some/partial`
-		- if partialRoot not specified, the template path which require use this partial will be used as the basePath & main as relativePath.
+		- if partialRoot not specified, the template path which require use this partial will be used as the basePath & partials/some/partial as relativePath.

 ### express support
 ```js